Privacy Policy

 (5) Third-party cookies

-These are set by external providers (e.g. analysis, marketing, map or video services) and may allow tracking across multiple websites.
+These are set by external providers (e.g. analytics, marketing, map or video services) and may allow tracking across multiple websites.

 (6) Session cookies